sigma-s/100-Days-of-Code/log.md

 - Worked on third edition of my portfolio

 **Thoughts:**
-I messed around and got excited looking ar portfolios on Codepen and started on yet another.
+I messed around and got excited looking at portfolios on Codepen and started on yet another.
 The one I'm basing mine off of used all kinds of tools that I haven't seen before.
 Needless to say, I don't understand all of it, but it's fascinating!

 **Link to tweet:** [MightyJoeW Day 27](https://twitter.com/MightyJoeW/status/836428525884309504)